xcart/xcart-docs/_pages/devs_en/basics/working_with_product_attributes.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2015-01-23 00:00'
-title: Product attributes
+title: Hiding product attributes
 identifier: ref_cPPwdSA9
-updated_at: 2015-01-23 00:00
-layout: article_with_sidebar
-lang: en
-version: X-Cart 5.2.16 and earlier
 categories:
   - Developer docs
   - Demo module
   - Outdated
+published: true
+order: 100
 ---
 ## Introduction

-This guide aims to show some approach of working with product attributes.
-In this article we will create a mod that will hide certain attribute from being displayed in customer area.
+This guide aims to show an approach to working with product attributes.
+In this article we will create a mod that hides particular attribute from being displayed in customer area.

 Imagine that we have a product with **hidden-value** attribute:
 ![]({{site.baseurl}}/attachments/8225478/8356216.png)